Fiserv/Commerce-Hub/docs/Resources/Master-Data/Network-Details.md

 #### Authorization Characteristics Indicator

 Code used for qualification in the Custom Payment Service (CPS) program as defined by Visa.
-The below table identifies the valid values of Authorization Characteristics Indicator.
+The below table identifies the valid values of `authorizationCharacteristicsIndicator`.

 | Value | Description |
 |-------|-------------|